raedwulf1/AlMundoFrontend/README.md

 # English
 To Run the project:
-To watch all the content is required to start the backend first following the next link
+First execute the command npm install on the root of this project To watch all the content is required to start the backend first following the next link

 https://github.com/raedwulf1/AlMundoBackend